Home > Business > Commercial > Negotiate: a structured approach, an adapted attitude

 Important: who is piloting?
 Who hosts?

-4. Convince: the backbone of negotiation
+4. Convincing: the backbone of negotiation

 6. Consolidate: the relationship and its framework

-Negotiate on the phone
+Negotiating on the telephone

 Our expert